 The stair climber, which our client had purchased fully assembled, collapsed when one of the plastic steps snapped.
 Our client fell and struck his head and shoulder.

-Dean collected the pieces of the broken machine and had them inspected, proving that the defect was caused at the factory when a worker over-tightened the bolts, causing cracks that grew over time and allowed the screws to pull out.
+Dean collected the pieces of the broken machine and had them inspected, proving that the defect was caused at the factory when a worker over-tightened the bolts, causing cracks that grew over time and allowing the screws to pull out.

 The fall caused a spinal cord injury that required surgery and extensive medical treatment, resulting in more than $95,000 in medical bills and the loss of his long-standing job as a heavy equipment operator.

-Dean took on the insurance company of the major company that manufactured the defective machine, and secured a $475,000 settlement for his client.
+Dean took on the insurance company of the major company that manufactured the defective machine and secured a $475,000 settlement for his client.

 $175,000 for Client Who Sustained a Badly Fractured Ankle in a Fall On Ice